rithmschool/slowcrmv2/readme.md

 ### Things To Be Aware Of

 - Entries currently use jinja "safe" to show internal links to a tagged person, company, or tag.
-Make sure your environment is safe from cross-scripting attacks!
+Make sure your environment is safe from cross site scripting attacks!

 ### Technologies Used